 Measure the existing porch, or if there is no porch, measure where you anticipate placing it.

 Investigate Required Permits

 In many areas, any building construction that results in a building or room that is subsequently attached to an existing structure is required to have a building permit.
 Before you begin planning for your screened-in porch, investigate whether you will be required to obtain a permit.
 If so, this could make a difference in what kind of enclosure you decide to construct.

-Decide if the enclosed porch will be used primarily as an extended playroom for children, a conversation area for adults or anything else.
-Also determine if the goal is to create a room that can be used throughout the year or primarily during warm weather months, when the screens can be left in place.
-Decide if the room will have flooring installed, windows and a door or if it will be left unfurnished.
+Decide if the enclosed porch will be used primarily as an extended playroom for children, a conversation area for adults, or anything else.
+Also, determine if the goal is to create a room that can be used throughout the year or primarily during warm weather months when the screens can be left in place.
+Decide if the room will have the flooring installed, windows, and a door or if it will be left unfurnished.
 Consider if there will be a need for storage or cabinets and if plumbing or electrical will also be needed.

 A very simple enclosed porch can be easily constructed with PVC piping and lightweight screen fabric.
 However, for something more substantial and durable, you may decide that you want to construct walls into which windows with screens are installed.
 Consider that a more durably constructed screened-in room will probably require a building permit, but will also add to the value of the home.
 Here are typical building structure requirements:

 Supporting Corner Columns

 Finishes include floor coverings, wall coverings, plumbing fixtures, and furnishings.
 If the screened-in enclosure will be used throughout the year, then furnishings should be chosen that will be easy to clean and comfortable year-round.
 Rugs or floor coverings should be chosen that are either water-resistant or will be easy to clean if mud or dirt is tracked in on them.